jttw1953/CS3500_PawnsBoard/hw7/docs/README.md

 By implementing these extra strategies and providing comprehensive tests, our project now demonstrates an advanced use of the Strategy and Composite patterns.
 This allows for flexible move selection and sets a solid foundation for further improvements in our game’s AI.

+## Changes for Part 3

+This phase introduced full game interactivity by connecting the model and view through a real controller.
+The game is now fully playable via mouse clicks and keyboard input, with turn enforcement, user input handling, and move validation.

+### Summary of Key Changes

+- Added a complete controller: `PawnsBoardController`
+- Created a controller interface: `IPawnsBoardController`
+- Modularized GUI by separating card-handling into a new `HandPanel` class
+- Updated the GUI view to enforce turn-based logic and support selection behavior
+- Refactored the view to better follow MVC design principles

+### New Classes

+#### `PawnsBoardController.java`
+- Implements `IPawnsBoardController`
+- Validates and applies user actions (e.g., cell click, card select, confirm, pass)
+- Refreshes the view after each action
+- Prevents illegal moves and enforces correct turn order

+#### `IPawnsBoardController.java`
+- Interface used by the GUI to communicate player actions to the controller
+- Declares methods:
+  - `onCellClicked(int row, int col)`
+  - `onCardClicked(int cardIndex)`
+  - `onPass()`
+  - `onConfirm()`

+#### `HandPanel.java`
+- New visual component for rendering the player's hand
+- Detects clicks to select or deselect cards
+- Highlights selected card and notifies controller of actions
+- Automatically adjusts layout based on number of cards

+### Design Updates

+- Turn logic is now enforced in the controller
+- View and controller are more cleanly separated
+- The model is updated only through validated controller actions
+- GUI feedback is tied to controller decisions, improving user experience